There's nothing like crisp, bright weather to get you up and about.

 Explore Bedgebury National Pinetum.

-Spare a thought for the knights of Warwick Castle who have found some ingenious ways to keep cool in this hot weather.
+Spare a thought for the knights of Warwick Castle who have found some ingenious ways to keep cool.